Alexander-boop-boop/My_got_project_Nov2024/Dictionary_and_concepts.md

 The most recent commit is always named head.
 I

 Git checkout command makes you travel between branches.
 Do not mess up the path.

+Git checkout: switch branches, git show displays info about git object